 In one of the Gokaiger movies, all the friendly monsters from over the years are found in and sprung from the villains' dungeon; they were locked up for betraying evil and becoming good.

 Alex Russo in Wizards of Waverly Place.
 Whenever someone refers to her as evil, dark, or scary, she just grins and/or giggles.
 She actively encourages her Cool Loser status at school and deliberately provokes fights with her brother, Justin, because "that's how things are supposed to be".

 Soap Operas in general tend to have at least one.

 The archetype of the male villain is a extremely rich man who is either the president or a high rank in a huge company of sorts.
-He is married to his job, and while he's not working, he is either abusing his family and developing evil schemes to mess with everyone else.
-Whenever he appears and is about to mess with someone, a ominous music will start playing.
-He's made to be hated by the audience, but if he doesn't raise its attention, he might go throught a life-changing event in which he becomes poor, start wearing light-colored clothing and becomes one of the hero or heroine's allies.
+He is married to his job.
+When he's not working, he is either abusing his family or developing evil schemes to mess with everyone else.
+Whenever he appears and is about to mess with someone, ominous music will start playing.
+He's meant to be hated by the audience, but if he doesn't get enough attention, he might go through a life-changing event in which he becomes poor, starts wearing light-colored clothing, and becomes one of the hero or heroine's allies.

-The female archetype is a leech of her extremely rich husband, who is either another card carrying villain or the personification of good, who is completely oblivious to his wife's malice.
-Instead of being addicted to work, she tends to dedicate herself to manipulate everyone around her, all the while abusing them.
-Extremely possessive, and if her husband is the stereotypical good guy, she will always be betraying him with a buff man who is as evil as herself and is there to fulfill her neverending lust.
-Rarely goes throught the life-changing events that might happen with the male villain, but enough disapproval of the audience might result in a Tragic Past being revealed.
+The female archetype is a leech off of her extremely rich husband, who is either another card-carrying villain or the personification of good and completely oblivious to his wife's malice.
+Instead of being addicted to work, she tends to dedicate herself to manipulating and abusing everyone around her.
+Extremely possessive.
+If her husband is the stereotypical good guy, she will always be betraying him with a buff man who is as evil as herself and is there to fulfill her never-ending lust.
+Rarely goes through the life-changing events that might happen with the male villain, but enough disapproval of the audience might result in a Tragic Past being revealed.